Back to comparisons

 • AI meeting assistant that joins calls automatically

-• Android app available (VidNotes Android coming soon)
+• Android app available (VidNotes Android now on Google Play)

 • Collaborative editing with multiple users on the same transcript